pranabislam/underdog_matchups/README.md

 In the model_selection folder are functions corresponding to each model type which was trained.
 The scraping folder includes preliminary work done to pull data from our respective data sources.

-### A final report of results and observations is also included
+### A final report of results and observations is also included:
+Report of Final Results 12.5.2020.pdf is the file name